y0av/telegram-bot-serverless-firebase-functions/README.md

 cd ..
 firebase deploy
 ```
+when the deploy is successful, you will get a link to the newly created function.
+copy this link

 ### Set bot's webhook url
 now you need to tell telegram that your bot is using a webhook.